How To Qualify Leads At Expos

 When qualifying a lead you are determining if they have an interest in what you are offering.

 So, from here, those who seem to have an interest in learning more about your company or services are INVITED to come into the booth to learn more, and to enter the prize drawing.

 If they do not want to engage, then they are not a good lead.

 Basically you want to sweep them away if they have no interest.
 “Here is my card or (old) catalog… Call me if you need anything…have a nice day!”

 Do not offer the prize drawing as a form of engagement!!

 Get the DETAILS: The details are the information which you gathered after they have chosen to enter your booth to learn more information.
 Once they come in, you give them the prize drawing slip and continue to converse with them.
-It is a good idea to have some pre-thought questions at this time as well.
+It is a good idea to have some questions ready.

 Take the prize drawing slip from them and after they leave make quick notes on it.